mediabrix/mediabrix-air-sdk/README.md

 * Press "Add ANE" and locate where you saved "mediabrix.ane"
 * Press "OK"

+*note: If your project already uses a google play services dependecny use mediabrix_nogps.ane instead

 ###Android Set-Up
 Please the add following information for the Android manifest defined in your projectsname-app.xml file.